benjaminheng/knowledge-base/content/tech/delve-go-debugger.md

     - Ask about setting `config substitution-path` in a session and having it take effect immediately.
 Using the CLI interface we have to set it in the config then reload the session before it takes effect.
 - vscode-go doesn't use `config substitute-path`, but translates local <-> remote paths in the plugin layer.
 - Possible to use a similar approach with vscode-go, but ideally we should leverage dlv's `config substitute-path` option.
+- Might not be possible to do use the `substitute-path` option.
+It's probably the CLI client that is performing the translations, not the server.
+If that's the case then the vim-go plugin needs to be responsible for path substitution.